Fastdrecad/melody-mingle/README.md

 ## Features ✨

-- 🎵 Stream music in high quality
+- 🎵 Real-time music streaming
-- 👤 User authentication and profiles
+- 👤 User authentication & profile management
-- ❤️ Like and save favorite songs
+- 🎚️ Custom audio player with full playback controls
+- 🎧 Liked songs playlist functionality with persistent storage
 - 🎨 Modern and responsive UI
-- 🎚️ Full player controls (play, pause, skip, seek)
-- 🔍 Search songs by title and artist
+- 🔍 Search functionality
 - 📱 Mobile-friendly design

+## Unique Features 🌟

+- 🎤 Music Upload & Playlist Creation: Users can upload their own music and create custom playlists directly from their device.
+- 💖 Liked Songs: Users can like tracks from other users, and these songs will automatically be added to their "Liked Songs" playlist.

 ## Tech Stack 🛠️